 The current reporting environment also involves third-party service providers.
-These entities assist market participants with fulfilling the applicable data reporting requirements, though the reporting requirements do not apply to third-party service party service providers do not account for a large portion of the overall record submissions to SDRs, but provide an important service for firms that choose to outsource their reporting needs.
+These entities assist market participants with fulfilling the applicable data reporting requirements, though the reporting requirements do not apply to third-party service providers directly.
+From looking at current data, the Commission estimates that third-party service providers do not account for a large portion of the overall record submissions to SDRs, but provide an important service for firms that choose to outsource their reporting needs.